 Cash for Clunkers Lives On...But For How Long?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's hope for those of you still hoping to get $4,500 for your old gas-guzzler under the new federal Car Allowance Rebate System (CARS).
+Opinions expressed by Entrepreneur contributors are their own.There's hope for those of you still hoping to get $4,500 for your old gas-guzzler under the new federal Car Allowance Rebate System (CARS).
 Though last week it appeared the program might be out of money, the Senate ended up pumping $2 billion more into CARS at the end of last week.

 That may sound like a lot, but if you're interested in participating in this program, you shouldn't drag your feet.
 Though many mainstream newspapers are reporting that the new funding should take the program through Labor Day, CARS may not make it that far, even with the new cash infusion.